Monk3ySecurity/Team-Notes/Web/Content_Discovery.md

 Web content discovery is important step in the web enumeration phase.
 Often times brute forcing for directories, files and subdomains is very effective using good wordlists, such as [SecLists](https://github.com/danielmiessler/SecLists).

+# Best Practice Wordlists

+`seclists/Discovery/Web-Content/common.txt` for a quick scan and to find also files (because there are also extensions included!)
+`seclists/Discovery/Web-Content/raft-smal-words.txt` second scan
+`secLists/Discovery/Web-Content/directory-list-2.3-small.txt` third scan

+Dont forget to check for extensions like .php .bak and other files!

 # Manual discovery
 `curl http://SERVER_IP:PORT/`